How can Probely help you achieve compliance with security certifications?

-If your business transmits, processes or stores credit card information, PCI-DSS compliance is required.
-Failing to do so, may result in fines and having your merchant account blocked.
-There are several levels of compliance, depending if you are a merchant or service provider, and how you interact with cardholder data.
-If you are reading this, you are probably looking for SAQ A-EP or SAQ D compliance (Merchant or Service Provider).
+If your organization stores, processes or transmits cardholder data, your organization must comply with the Payment Card Industry Data Security Standard (PCI-DSS).
+Non-compliance may result in fines and having your merchant account blocked.
+There are varying levels of compliance, depending on what type of provider you are and how you interact with cardholder data.
+If you’re reading this, you’re probably looking for SAQ A-EP or SAQ D compliance (Merchant or Service Provider).

-Probely provides an easy and effective way to comply with PCI, by automating and integrating scanning into your Development Processes and CI/CD pipelines.
-Scan reports include a PCI section with all requirements listed below and if they fail or succeed in compliance.
+Probely provides an easy and effective way to comply with PCI-DSS, by automating and integrating scanning into your development processes and CI/CD pipelines.
+Scan reports include a PCI section with all requirements listed below and whether the target has failed or succeeded.
+Alternatively, you can produce a PCI-DSS Compliance Report.

 PCI-DSS Requirement checklist